kalisio/sns-mobile/README.md

 ## Contributors

-Contrinbutions are very much welcome, just submit a PR with updated tests where applicable.
+Contributions are very much welcome, just submit a PR with updated tests where applicable.
 Current tests run against the actual SNS service, which may not be ideal so feel free to mock that out if you like too ;)